Why is high cholesterol in children considered a problem?

 How can I help lower my child's cholesterol?

 The American Academy of Pediatrics currently recommends that children two years and older follow a healthy diet according to the current Dietary Guidelines for Americans.
 This should include low-fat dairy products.
-For children 12 months to two years of age who are overweight or obese, or who have a family history of obesity, high cholesterol, or cardiovascular disease, the use of reduced-fat milk is recommended.
+For children 12 months to two years of age who have overweight/obesity, or who have a family history of obesity, high cholesterol, or cardiovascular disease, the use of reduced-fat milk is recommended.

-You can help lower your child's cholesterol levels by encouraging him or her to do the following:
+You can help lower your child's cholesterol levels by encouraging them to do the following:

 - Eat foods low in total fat, saturated fat and cholesterol.
 The amount of fat a child consumes should be 30 percent or less of daily total calories (45 to 65 grams of fat or less per day).
 This suggestion does NOT apply to children under the age of two.

 - The American Academy of Pediatrics currently recommends that children 2 years and older follow a healthy diet according to the current Dietary Guidelines for Americans.
 This should include low-fat dairy products.
-For children 12 months to two years of age who are overweight or obese, or who have a family history of obesity, high cholesterol, or cardiovascular disease, the use of reduced-fat milk is recommended.
+For children 12 months to two years of age who have overweight/obesity, or who have a family history of obesity, high cholesterol, or cardiovascular disease, the use of reduced-fat milk is recommended.

 - Exercise regularly.
 Regular aerobic exercise – such as biking, running, walking, and swimming – can help raise HDL levels and lower your family's risk for cardiovascular disease.